 Also, test various durations and find your sweet spot.

-6. Here is the basic dashboard from where you can make changes to your video after the end of your live session.
+6. Here is the basic dashboard from where you can make changes to your video after the end of your live streaming session.

 - You can set a video category relevant to your business.

 - Choose from 10 thumbnails offered or upload your own.

 - Change your CTA to a more compelling one.